-A passing ambulance taking an elderly person to hospital saw there was an RTC and pulled over.
+A passing ambulance taking an elderly person to hospital saw there had been a road traffic collision and pulled over.
 The ambulance driver triaged me and advised the emergency services to instigate an air ambulance, perhaps saving me twenty minutes before the 999 road ambulance arrived.

 When the Cheshire police arrived they blocked off the road and performed a full reconstruction.
 Kenneth advised the police that he simply didn't see me as I rode in the centre of the carriageway to circumvent the BT van, he was remorseful and apologetic.

 The police instigated prosecution against Kenneth for driving without due care and attention, he had already surrendered his driving licence and accepted entire responsibility for the collision.
 During the prosecution phase Kenneth was hospitalised and it was recorded that he would unlikely be discharged.
 At this stage the Crown Prosecution Service decided it was not in the public interest to prosecute him and therefore dropped the charges.

 In 2017 I attempted to contact Kenneth's family via my police contacts to advise them that I do not hold any bad feelings against Kenneth and have made a very positive recovery, due to police jurisdictions I was unable to do this.